 In most cases, any ongoing advice on the trust and the underlying investment is provided to the trustees and therefore should be paid for from trust assets.
 However, the settlor or donor may want advice, for example on loan repayments and they should pay for that advice, not the trustees.

 It is common for the original client or a beneficiary to be a trustee, so it should be recorded whether any advice provided is to them in their personal capacity or to them as a trustee.

 If an individual pays any fees from their personal wealth for advice and services provided to the trustees, this would be classed as a gift into the trust, and be a further gift for inheritance tax (IHT) purposes.

-If this payment is not covered by the annual gift exemption of £3,000 or, if regular, the normal expenditure exemption, the type of gift would depend on the type of trust.
-For a bare or absolute trust it would be a potentially exempt transfer and for a discretionary trust, a chargeable lifetime transfer.
+If this payment is not covered by the annual gift exemption of £3,000 or, if regular, the normal expenditure out of income exemption, the type of gift would depend on the type of trust.
+For a bare trust it would be a potentially exempt transfer and for a discretionary trust, a chargeable lifetime transfer.

-- Trustees paying fees on behalf of client
+Trustees paying fees on behalf of a client

 If the donor or settlor of a trust benefits either directly or indirectly from any fees paid by the trustees, the effectiveness of the trust could be jeopardised.
 Many trusts exclude the donor or settlor from benefiting, so this would be a breach of trust rules.
 In any event, if the trustees did allow them to benefit, the original gift to the trust could be treated as a gift with reservation of benefit.

 It must be remembered that in some instances VAT should be added to an adviser charge deduction.